 The body of the binocular is very well designed.
 It is easy to use it without any rotation and adjustment.
 Besides, it is nice to keep in hands; the centre of gravity (mass) is well calculated.

 It seems only optics design is rather week.
-It is very poor prism mounting using glue to retain each prism.
-It would not be strong and long lasted using the binocular in the military service.
+It would not be strong and long lasted using in the military actions.

 Looking closely at the 7x42 military models, we can observe a few positive parts of the whole construction.